jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-03.md

 "Obviously.
 You look like you're about to spontaneously combust from repressed feelings, and I refuse to let you implode before our tournament."
 Maya's expression softened.
 "Plus, you're my friend.
 Friends make Things."

-They spent the next hour wandering the mall, purchasing entirely too much candy, trying on sunglasses they had no intention of buying, and generally existing in the kind of easy companionship Sophia had been missing since Thunder Bay.
-Maya was good at this—pulling her out of her own head, making her laugh, reminding her that life existed outside the Ethan Hayes emotional crisis zone.
+They spent the next hour wandering the mall, purchasing entirely too much candy, trying on sunglasses they had no intention of buying, and generally existing in the kind of easy companionship Sophia had been missing since Millbrook.
+Maya was good at this—pulling her out of her own head, making her laugh, reminding her that life existed outside the Ethan Price emotional crisis zone.

 By the time they headed to Bell MTS Iceplex, Sophia felt almost normal.
 Ready.
 She could watch a hockey game, support her friend, and keep her heart from doing stupid things.